Maria Barrett: Early life

 Barrett grew up in Franklin, Massachusetts, outside of Boston.
 She is the daughter of Ruston Lodi, an Italian immigrant, World War II veteran, Silver Star recipient, and school teacher; and Clara Lodi, an educator.

-Barrett graduated from Tufts University with a Bachelor of Arts in International Relations.
-She also earned a Master of Science in National Resource Strategy from the Industrial College of the Armed Forces (Eisenhower School), and a Master of Arts in Telecommunications Management from Webster University.

 Military career

 Barrett received a commission in the United States Army as a Second Lieutenant through the Army ROTC program in 1988.

-She has command experience at the company, battalion, and brigade level.
-Barrett served as deputy director of Current Operations, J-3, United States Cyber Command (USCYBERCOM), Deputy Commanding General for the Joint Force Headquarters—Cyber (JFHQ-C) with United States Army Cyber Command (ARCYBER), and Deputy Commander (Operations) for Cyber National Mission Force (CNMF), USCYBERCOM.
-She also served as Commander, 160th Signal Brigade, Third United States Army, Chief Information Officer/Director, J-6 with United States Southern Command at Doral, Florida and Director, J-3 with White House Communications Agency.
-She has served in army assignments in the United States, Kuwait, the Republic of Korea, Germany, and Saudi Arabia.
 She is a veteran of Operation New Dawn, Enduring Freedom and Operation Desert Shield/Desert Storm.
 Barrett was promoted to Brigadier General on 2 December 2015, and to Major General on 2 August 2018.

 Personal life

 Barrett is married to retired Lieutenant Colonel Brian T. Barrett, a former Signal Corps Officer.
 She has four siblings.
 Her younger sister, Paula Lodi, is a United States Army Major General.